clayauld/meshtopo/README.md

 - **Real-time Position Forwarding**: Automatically forwards Meshtastic position packets to CalTopo.
 - **Automatic Device Registration**: Devices automatically appear in CalTopo using their callsigns.
+- **Web Administration UI**: Built-in, authenticated web UI for live monitoring, log viewing, and remote configuration of devices without modifying files.
+- **Multi-Tenant Support**: Manage multiple discrete groups or organizations from a single gateway, allowing you to route specific Meshtastic nodes to different CalTopo accounts.
+- **Persistent SQLite Storage**: Stateful configurations and sessions are securely stored in a persistent SQLite database (with optional Litestream Azure blob replication for High Availability).
-- **Docker Deployment**: Easy deployment with Docker and Docker Compose.
+- **Docker Deployment**: Easy deployment with Docker and Docker Compose, supporting Azure Container Apps.
 - **Lightweight Design**: Minimal resource footprint for edge deployment.

 ---